Arukiap/Arukiap.github.io/_posts/2019-06-02-rendering-the-mandelbrot-set-with-shaders.markdown

 If you are feeling adventurous or can't depend on an internet connection, you can clone [this git repository](https://github.com/Arukiap/OpenGL-Shaders-Base) where I host a base C++ and OpenGL application that allows you to dive right into shader coding locally on your machine.

+The application we build in this post is also [available in a github repository](https://github.com/Arukiap/Mandelbrot).
+You can freely clone it and play around!

 I also greatly encourage you to visit [Inigo Quilez](https://www.iquilezles.org/www/articles/ftrapsgeometric/ftrapsgeometric.htm)'s website if you are insterested in fractal rendering techniques and the great explanation [The Art of Code](https://www.youtube.com/watch?v=6IWXkV82oyY) gives in his mandelbrot fractal introduction video.
 I largely based my development and learning through these two platforms.

 # The mandelbrot set